G4lrauch/fruitShopRaul/README.md

-This proyect consists of setting up a fruit shop.
+This project consists of setting up a fruit shop.
 The store will have a series of products.
 Each product will have a value.
 For example: